kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 "<span style="background-color: DarkSlateGray"><font size="4" color="Gold"><em>If you don't know where you are going, you might wind up someplace else</em></font></span>" --Yogi Berra

 This post continues from the introduction which can be found here: [Don't Wait to Have Your Best Career](https://kljohnson.netlify.app/2022/09/04/dont-wait-to-have-your-best-career/).
-It is tutorial that introduces a procedural methodology to create a career development plan that can help you obtain your version of a successful career or perhaps just understand what others might be doing to forge ahead.
+It introduces a procedural methodology to create a career development plan so that you can obtain your version of a successful career.

 The journey is comprised of these steps:
 1. <a href="#" class="page2">Build Your Compass: Know Thyself</a>